Expansion of Major League Baseball: Nashville

-Efforts to bring an MLB team to Nashville, Tennessee, were initiated in the 1980s.
+Efforts to bring an MLB team to Nashville, Tennessee, began in the 1980s.
 A formal group, consisting of Nashville Sounds president Larry Schmittou, Nashville mayor Richard Fulton, and Tennessee governor Lamar Alexander made a presentation to the MLB expansion committee in 1985.
 The ownership group of the Sounds, including minority owners Conway Twitty, Larry Gatlin, Richard Sterban, Jerry Reed, and Cal Smith, joined the bid to help satisfy the financial requirements of the expansion committee.
-When MLB formally initiated an expansion process in 1990, the group drafted a plan that would have seen the construction of a 40,000-seat stadium in northern Nashville, at the intersection of Interstate 24 and Briley Parkway.
-The group was ultimately unsuccessful in the expansion bid and passed over for the 1993 expansion.
+When MLB formally began an expansion process in 1990, the group drafted a plan to build a 40,000-seat stadium in northern Nashville, at the intersection of Interstate 24 and Briley Parkway.
+The city was passed over for the 1993 expansion.
 The group had planned to re-apply for the 1998 expansion, but ultimately chose not to submit a bid.

 In 2019, efforts for expansion started to occur again when Music City Baseball was founded by John Loar and Alberto Gonzales.
 They brought on Dave Stewart to lead them publicly.
 The organization aims to bring MLB to Nashville, and has indicated that the proposed team would be named the "Nashville Stars", after the Negro league team of that name.
 The group initially sought land for a stadium by the Cumberland River, but as of June 2022, shifted their focus toward North Nashville near Tennessee State University.
 The group's intention is to privately fund the stadium.

-Nashville is currently home to the NHL's Nashville Predators, the NFL's Tennessee Titans, and MLS' Nashville SC.
-The city also has a Minor League Baseball team, the Triple-A Nashville Sounds, who play at First Horizon Park.
+Nashville is home to the NHL's Nashville Predators, the NFL's Tennessee Titans, and MLS' Nashville SC.
+The city has a Minor League Baseball team, the Triple-A Nashville Sounds, who play at First Horizon Park.